The creation of online tax preparation was genius. It allows people to file their taxes from the comfort of their home.

 - Access to over 300 types of deductions

 - A personalized financial assessment.
-This report outlines any other deductions, etc. you may be eligible for
+This report outlines any other deductions, etc. you may be eligible to receive.

 They have a price lock guarantee with this version too.
 The promise guarantees you’ll pay the price they quoted as you started your return.
-It makes no matter when you decide to file.
+So it doesn’t matter when you decide to file.

 Some of the benefits of this version include:

-- The Deduction Maximizer.
-This tool is designed to help you find every possible deduction
+- The Deduction Maximizer: designed to help you find every possible deduction

 - A feature allowing you to import and record capital gains, etc.